gladed/linkist/README.md

 * Read the [Change Log](CHANGELOG.md).
 * Read [Frequently Asked Questions](https://github.com/gladed/linkist/wiki/FAQ).
 * Select multiple lines (starting with a heading) and `Ctrl+Alt+L` will extract that section into a new file, replacing it with a link.
+* For VSCodium 1.46+ users, this extension is also available at [Open VSX](https://open-vsx.org/extension/gladed/linkist).